 Upper secondary education consists of 3 years and focuses on a range of subjects and specializations such as art, science, and technology.
-During their 2nd and 3rd year, students choose a specialization such as arts and philosophy, foreign languages, experimental sciences, management and economics.
+During their 2nd and 3rd year, students choose a specialization such as arts and philosophy, foreign languages, experimental sciences, management and economics, mathematics, or technical mathematics.
+Upper secondary concludes with exams for the Baccalauréat.
+In 2023, Algeria's upper secondary enrollment rate was 83%.

-Post-Secondary: As of 2024, Algeria had nearly 115 postsecondary institutions, which includes 54 universities.
-Concentrated mostly in the northern part of the country, universities provide the most general option for post-secondary study.
+Post-Secondary: As of 2024, Algeria had nearly 115 post-secondary institutions, which includes 54 universities.
+Concentrated mostly in the northern part of the country.

+universities provide the most general option for post-secondary study.
 They encompass a broad range of faculties that are further subdivided into departments.
 University centers are similar but in most cases are smaller, more remote, and limited in their offerings.

 In contrast to the general options offered by universities and university centers, national schools and national institutes offer specialized coursework.
-National schools, which are open only to the best qualified graduates of technical secondary streams, specialize in theoretical and applied science, while national institutes focus on specialized training programs intended to prepare students for specific technical careers.
+National schools, which are open only to the best qualified graduates of technical secondary streams, specialize in theoretical and applied science. while national institutes focus specialized training intended programs to prepare specific technical students for careers.